 Everybody understands that the right of 90 to evict 30 is a threat to evict the Arabs from the Knesset.
 The “Arab” faction in the present Knesset comprises 13 members and will probably get larger in the next few elections.

 It’s a bit complicated.
 The “Arab” faction includes a Jewish member, who is much respected.
-The “Jewish” factions include some token Arab members, who dare not open their mouth on serious matters.
+The “Jewish” factions include some token Arab members, who dare not open their mouths on serious matters.

 This is not a law against “terrorist” sympathizers.
 This is a law against the Arab minority.
-The Knesset will be Jewish, pure and simple.
-Going back to God’s deal with Ben-Gurion, it will be a Jewish state in all of the country, without being democratic.
+The Knesset will be Jewish, pure, and simple.
+Going back to God’s dealings with Ben-Gurion, it will be a Jewish state in all of the country, without being democratic.